LSHS TESTING CALENDAR and INFORMATION

 For more detail, visit https://apcentral.collegeboard.org/

 The AP Program is prepared to meet schools and students where they are this year.
-AP will support in-school testing in 2022 because administering exams in schools maximizes access and opportunity, and we’ll provide a contingency testing option—that contains full course content—if school buildings close for safety concerns.
+AP will support in-school testing in 2023 because administering exams in schools maximizes access and opportunity, and we’ll provide a contingency testing option—that includes full course content—if school buildings close for safety concerns.